 Crisis Management & Communications for Attorneys & Their Clients

 This fast-paced talk by a veteran crisis management communications specialist focused on a highly-strategic approach to communicating during a wide variety of situations.
 You’ll leave with tools to mount a defense against an outraged public and unhappy parents, especially important in today’s world of social media and “gotcha” journalism, where the court of public opinion is often more important than the court of law.

 Presenter: Bruce Hennes, Hennes Communications, Cleveland, OH

 Work/Life Balance: The Perspective of a Veteran School Lawyer

 Lawyers today are taking on more nontraditional roles: public spokesperson, political operative, policy adviser, "fixer," business consultant, and other services that transcend the classic lawyer-client relationship.
 More than ever, lawyers are also using their legal backgrounds to advance political, religious, or cultural movements.
 Social media and the hazy boundaries between legal commentary, journalism, entertainment, and the practice of law, have created a challenging environment for lawyers looking to stay on the right side of the ethical line.
-Join veteran COSA stalwarts Nancy Krent and David Rubin for a timely and lively discussion of the do's and don'ts of modern-day lawyering in these perilous times.
+Veteran COSA stalwarts Nancy Krent and David Rubin presented a lively discussion of the do's and don'ts of modern-day lawyering in these perilous times.

 Presenters: Nancy Krent, Loyola Law School, Chicago Kent College of Law, Chicago, IL; and David Rubin, David B. Rubin, P.C., Metuchen, NJ